 If you need to cancel or reschedule a session, please notify us at least 24 hours prior to your scheduled session start time at email@example.com in order to avoid a No-Show fee.
 No-Show fees are charged as the cost of a complete session.

-To access your session, click on the link included in your reminder email, which will take you directly to the Zoom page, into your secured session.
+To access your secure session, click on the link included in your welcome email, which will take you directly to the Zoom meeting page.

 - A quiet area is ideal for a successful session